Naereen/web-sphinx/jitsi.en.rst

  About Jitsi Meet
 ##################

-.. note:: Small point of anger against the vocabulary:

-    Because I'm sick of everyone using the verb Skyper and the word Skype to say video call.
+.. note:: Small point of anger against the vocabulary: because I'm sick of everyone using the verb Skyper and the word Skype to say **video call**.

 This little web page is written to advertise the `Jitsi Meet <https://jitsi.org>`_ tool.